+However, with a great mullet comes great responsibility.
 Read on to discover how to get the perfect mullet:

 How to Get the Modern Mullet Haircut

-With it’s new even shorter length at the top, this modern day spin on this vintage style is sexy, stylish and quite sharp.
+With its new, even shorter length at the top, this modern-day spin on this vintage style is sexy, stylish and quite sharp.

-- Step 1: First, you’ll need at least an inch of hair all around to achieve this hair cut.
+Step 1: First, you’ll need at least an inch of hair all around to achieve this hair cut.
 Since you’re aiming for something more contemporary, you’ll need to give your stylist some specifics.

-- Step 2: Once this style is cut and groomed, it can be worn as a casual or formal hairstyle.
+Step 2: Once this style is cut and groomed, it can be worn as a casual or formal hairstyle.
 The key is not to end up with a super long rat-tail.

 Styling the Mullet Haircut

 Step 2: Apply gel or pomade like Dove Men+Care Defining Pomade to add shine and keep your sides in place.

-Step 3: Comb the top section of your hair backwards and mold into a pompadour-like style.
+Step 3: Comb the top section of your hair backward and mold into a pompadour-like style.
 If you want an edgy and spiky effect, rake through some wax or gel through your hair.
-Use your hands to give it a piecey finish, and comb the sides of your top inward.
+Use your hands to give it a slightly edgy finish, and comb the sides of your top inward.
 For a smoother effect, (most favored by curly- and wavy-haired guys), use AXE Messy Look Matte Wax to slick your hair back, using your fingers to mold your locks as you create volume.

 Tips on Mullet Maintenance

 The mullet is all about maintenance and grooming, so don’t miss out on your weekly or bi-weekly trims, especially if you’ve got a super low fade on the sides.
 For those with curly or wavy hair, the help of stylers can keep your mullet cut in check.
 When the hair tends to grow out a bit, it won’t look too obvious.
 Your sides will easily blend in with the overall length of your cut.
-But, don’t go too long without a trim!
+But don’t go too long without a trim!